RTIInternational/harness-starter-template/README.md

 Note: if you would like a subdomain on sif (for example `http://yourapp.sif.rtp.rti.org)`, [read these instructions](https://stackoverflow.com/questions/23649444/redirect-subdomain-to-port-nginx-flask) on how to proxy-pass a port.

-## Development of datavue packages
+## Development of harness packages
 Use the `package-dev` branch to develop new packages.
 Run the `dev-setup.sh` script from project root to install.